 This kind of response comes, in part, from a judgmental posture towards making mistakes, and especially from failing at anything.
 Unfortunately, this attitude can be deeply ingrained, since it is regularly reinforced by the habits of doing school; if success means getting good grades, then failing a test is a disaster to be avoided at all costs.
 The fear of failure can drive students to cram more diligently before a test, but also trains them to be risk-averse and sets up a counterproductive attitude about learning from mistakes.

 Feedback can also be frightening for a teacher as well.
 Asking for honest responses from your students about the changes you are making in your practice can make you feel vulnerable.
 You may be afraid that students will take advantage of your openness to criticize or attack you.
 However, even such abuses can provide teachable moments about the nature of effective feedback and how a community works.
-By critiquing a student’s inappropriate remarks, the whole class can learn to distinguish between useful and hurtful criticism.
+By honestly and dispassionately responding to a student’s inappropriate remarks (no small task!)56655, the whole class can learn to distinguish between useful and hurtful criticism.
 Drawing an analogy to an art critique can also be helpful.
 The aim of such feedback is to help the artist see her work through the eyes of others, with the common purpose of improving everyone’s skill as artists.